Mateo Del Blanco: Career

 full-back, whilst still maintaining offensive skills that led to him being credited with a number of assists during the 2025 season, and his first league goal for the club against Gimnasia.
 Having established himself as a regular first team player; in September 2025, he signed a new three-year contract extension with the club.

+On 8 July 2026, Del Blanco signed a five-year contract with Strasbourg in France.